-It is recommended to register your WSW event before a week of its conduction.
+It is recommended to register your WSW event at least three days before its conduction.
 See a list of event suggestions on the ‘Suggested Activities’ tab.
-On completion of the event, please submit report to make your event count.
-Only schools who register and submit a report will receive a WSW certificate.
+On completion of the event, please submit a report to make your event count.
+Only institutions that register and submit a report will receive a WSW certificate.

-Associated Schools can register their event/ activity with us through SPACE Educators
+Institutions can register their individual event/ activity with us on the registration link given below

-As part of our World Space Week activities, this year we have organised ‘Space and Astronomy Talks – SAT’.
+As part of our World Space Week activities, this year we have organized ‘Space and Astronomy Talks – SAT’.

 There are NO registrations required to join the online sessions.
 These talks are open to anyone who is interested in space.
 All you need is a Google Plus and click on the link provided.

 STAY TUNED FOR MORE UPDATES ON SCHEDULED TALKS!

 SPACE schools have conducted a large number of events for WSW